mikeal/immutable-enumerables/README.md

 Pretty cool!
 A few things to note:

-1. Using splats and de-structuring the language gives us everything we need for fast copies.
+1. Using speads (`...` syntax) and de-structuring the language gives us everything we need for fast copies.
 2. If you use good property names this pattern provides a nice form of documentation throughout your code since all de-structured names must remain consistent and constructors effectively "declare" the properties they require.
 3. Unlike positional arguments, property names must be consistent, so these conventions persist well beyond the implementation and are consistent across all consumers of this type.
+4. Since we pluck specific properties in the constructor we can use spread on other types that may have many more enumerable properties and our type will only copy the properties that have meaning to this type.

 This gives us a nice blend of safety and performance in JavaScript.
 The properties we deem important are set as immutable and we can copy and de-structure properties out of the type easily using the language since these